30 Fascinating Maintenance Metrics, Statistics & Facts

 59% of facilities use CMMS software to manage their maintenance and repair operations.

-A 2022 Plant Engineering survey reveals that organizations may integrate multiple maintenance management softwares into their facilities.
+A 2022 Plant Engineering survey reveals that organizations may integrate multiple maintenance management software into their facilities.
 Among the respondents, 39 percent use an enterprise asset management system and 19 percent use plant floor or manufacturing execution software.
-When asked about the installation and deployment of their management systems, 48 percent of respondents specified on-premise, 30 percent mentioned cloud-based, 22 percent said hybrid, 18 percent indicated software as a system (SaaS), and 14% stated a mobile system.
+When asked about the installation and deployment of their management systems, 48 percent of respondents specified on-premise, 30 percent mentioned cloud-based, 22 percent said hybrid, 18 percent indicated software as a system (SaaS), and 14 percent stated a mobile system.

 17% of organizations reported insufficient customization features in their current maintenance management systems.